dixahq/elevio-react-native-example/README.md

 Setting up your company and user settings is required so that Elevio Assistant knows which data to use and so it can manage [Smart groups](https://app.elev.io/segmentation).

-1. Open up **App.js**.
-You'll see that we import named **Elevio** that imports everything from **Elevio.js**
-2. Add your [company ID](https://app.elev.io/installation) and [user settings](https://api-docs.elevio.help/en/articles/4) in the `componentDidMount` method, where there is a call to `Elevio.initialize`
+Open up **App.js**.
+You'll see a couple of constants `ElevioAccountId` and `ElevioUser`.
+Replace these with your own company ID and user settings.
+When rendering the `Elevio` component we keep a ref to it, this ref gives us access to the imperative API that we can use to control the Assistant from the outside.

-The `Elevio.initialize` method `initializes` the **Elevio** Assistant and renders it into a hidden view so that the Assistant is ready to show when triggered.
+The `Initialize` method is called when the component mounts and initializes the Assistant.
+This is so that it is ready to show when triggered.

-In the `render` method you'll see the `Elevio.Widget` component.
-This puts the WebView that renders Elevio in the component hierarchy.
+To open Elevio when the app is running, press on the Elevio word.

 ### The Elevio.js File

 So now over to where it all happens: the **Elevio.js** file.

-#### Exported Functions

-In the **Elevio.js** file you'll see a bunch of exported functions and a React component class.
-The exported functions are used to 'control' Elevio from the outside.
-This is so you can do things like call `Elevio.show()` to have Elevio appear.
-To get this to update the React component we use an Event Emitter.
-This gives you an imperative API that you can can use anywhere.

-#### How the Widget Component Works
+#### How the Elevio Component Works

-The main Widget component is where all the magic happens.
+The Elevio component is where all the magic happens.
 Basically it's just a WebView that stays loaded, and _moves_ on and off the screen depending on if the Assistant is currently shown.

 The communication between the web content that the WebView renders is all handled via messages.
-If you're interested in the approach taken, check out [this article](https://medium.com/react-native-training/improving-communication-between-react-native-webviews-and-the-webpages-they-render-792c8f7db3e5) for further reading.
+If you're interested in the approach taken, check out [this guide](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native) for further reading.

-> N.B: Due to a bug in the WebView provided natively by React Native we have installed https://github.com/react-native-community/react-native-webview.

 The process for getting Elevio up and running on that WebView is the same as for any website.
 The snippet that loads Elevio is embedded in the body of the html rendered.
 Then we inject some JavaScript to enabled the communication between the Elevio Assistant and React Native environment.
 This all happens in the function `elevioJS`; it adds some Event listeners to the "message" event and creates a function to send a message to the outer component.